bho011/WorkTimeAutomation/README.md

 ===============================================================================================================================================================================================================

-# Damago Autopilot
+# Autopilot

 A learning project developed during a retraining program, written in PowerShell.
-The script automates recurring actions in a web-based time tracking system (Damago Kursverwaltung).
+The script automates recurring actions in a web-based time tracking system (Kursverwaltung).

 ## Features